nightroman/PowerShellTraps/Cmdlets/Import-Csv/README.md

 `Export-Csv`. `Export-Csv` uses double quotes for values.
 In this case `Import-Csv` preserves data as they are.

-Scripts

-- *Import-Csv.trims.leading.spaces.ps1* imports *Import-Csv.trims.leading.spaces.csv* and shows the data.
+The script *Import-Csv.trims.leading.spaces.ps1* imports a CSV file and shows some result data with leading spaced trimmed.
-- *.test.ps1* tests the data.

 ---